L'Hospitalet de Llobregat: Demographics

+As of 2024, the foreign-born population of the city is 107,950, equal to 38.2% of the total population.
+The 5 largest foreign nationalities are Ecuadorians (12,970), Peruvians (10,905), Dominicans (9,605), Bolivians (9,332) and Colombians (8,891).

 Economy

 The city's reputation is largely still that of a depressed suburb, drawing on its proletarian origins and its reliance on Barcelona.
 But its economy has improved recently, as can be seen from the city's new skyline and relocation of companies to the city's new financial centre.
 Urban regeneration and construction took place during the 2000s, as well as ongoing work on improving public transportation in the second municipality of the Barcelona metropolitan area.
 The former airline Spanair's headquarters were in L'Hospitalet.
 Former mayor Celestino Corbacho campaigned to improve the city's infrastructure from his position in the Ministry of Work.